CoSimGNN: Towards Large-scale Graph Similarity Computation

 \subsubsection{Synthetic Datasets}

 To generate a synthetic dataset, we need to generate graphs and give ground truth similarity for graph pairs.
 A small number of basic graphs is first generated and then we prune the basic graphs to generate derived graphs with two different categories of pruning rules: BA model \cite{jeong2003measuring} and ER model \cite{erdos1959random}\cite{bollobas2001random}.
-Details about why we adopt this process and how these two models work will be presented in Appendix \ref{app:BA and ER}.
+Details about how these two models work will be presented in Appendix \ref{app:BA and ER}.
 In our experiments, we generate 4 datasets: \textbf{BA-60}, \textbf{BA-100}, \textbf{BA-200} and \textbf{ER-100}, where the first two characters stand for generation rule and behind is the number of nodes in the basic graphs for that dataset.
 The statistics of datasets are presented in Table \ref{dataset}.
 These datasets provide new benchmarks to study graph-graph similarity computation.
-Details and reasons of why we currently do not create datasets with even larger graphs are also presented in Appendix \ref{app:E}.

 Creating and using synthetic datasets have two major advantages: \begin{itemize}[leftmargin=*] \item Other than randomly generating graphs with a large number of nodes, the generation process could make the similarity distribution more uniform.
 Because the random graphs may only have a very small portion of graph pairs are similar, and derived graphs from the same(or different) basic graph can be more similar(or dissimilar) in generation process.
 Thus, with synthetic datasets, we can obtain more accurate similarity labels (i.e., ground truth similarities). \item Synthetic datasets allow us to perform more controllable experiments for studying the effect of graph size on different models, which help us better understand strengths and weakness of different models. \end{itemize}